paufr/itunes_search_app/task2.md

     }

-### 6) Send the response to the client
+### 6) Send response to the client
-If this middleware gets reached, then the whole execution succeed.
+If this middleware gets reached, then the whole execution succeeded.
 In that case, it will return a 200 OK status and the invitation content as a json.

     function sendInvitationResponse(req, res) {